The Minnesota COVID-19 Response website provides the latest information on COVID-19 for the State of Minnesota.

 - We are taking online immigration appointments and clients should call our office phone number to be screened: 651-647-0191, ext.
 300

-- Citizenship classes are online.
+- Citizenship classes are online; you may request a citizenship appointment online.

 - Case managers and other staff in our refugee services department continue to work remotely